-The story began in Dammam, about 10 years ago when a Saudi guy in his 30s could not find a good job however he had even finished his training at a vocational guidance school.
+The story began in Dammam, about 10 years ago when a Saudi guy in his 30s could not find a good job although he had even finished his training at a vocational guidance school.
 It was about one and a half year after his graduation that he had no luck in jobs.

-The following day, he took a copy of electricity bill of a high sum and a fake health report found on the web that showed he was excessively debilitated to work.
+The following day, he took a copy of electricity bill of a high sum and a fake health report found on the internet that showed he was excessively debilitated to work.
 He selected a place where there weren’t many beggars and began his work.

 He decided to move onto fresh chapter of his life by getting married.
 He guaranteed that he had acquired a high-paying work in a firm in Jubail Manufacturing City, purchased an expensive brand new car and a luxury flat.

 He sold his comfortable flat and bought a less posh one.
 The thought shocked him that his income was earned through dishonest means and at the same time the spirit of scarcity in his life before he became wealthy continued to chase him again.

 He went to a psychiatrist where it was found that he is having intense depression.
 He started treatment and showed improvement.
 The only thing which bothered him was the money saved in his bank by begging.

-He advised the man to continue his treatment and to contribute his income to charity and welfare activities in favor of the needy and homeless so that his inner voice is satisfied
+We advise the man to continue his treatment and to contribute his income to charity and welfare activities in favor of the needy and homeless so that his inner voice is satisfied

 Source: Saudi Gazette